pognetwork/champ/docs/rpc-api.md

 ## Block Service

-The Block Service acts as the public interface that will talk to a users wallet.
+The Block Service acts as the public interface of a node which external applications that, for example, a user's wallet talks to.

 <!-- prettier-ignore -->
 ??? info "getBalance"
-    Shows the current balance of the account.
+    Gets the current balance of an account.

 <!-- prettier-ignore -->
 ??? info "getBlockHeight"